 Flow volume loops are formed when a patient performs the spirometry maneuver, and a graph is plotted with the volume on x-axis and flow on the y-axis.
 The expiratory limb is usually represented as positive.
 Initial one-third of the expiratory flow is effort dependant; the latter part is effort independent; hence the shape.
-The inspiratory limb is entirely effort dependant, and the curve is smooth (useful to identify the phase of respiration if not labeled).
+The inspiratory limb is entirely effort dependent, and the curve is smooth (useful to identify the phase of respiration if not labeled).

-In the obstructive pattern of the flow-volume loop, there is a decrease in height of the y-axis, which represents decreased air flow.
+In the obstructive pattern of the flow-volume loop, there is a decrease in the height of the y-axis, which represents decreased air flow.
 The volume remains normal or high (hyper-inflation).
 In the restrictive pattern, there is predominantly reduced volume, which is more prominent than the decrease in flow.

 It cannot measure RV or TLC.
 This is important to differentiate the cause of decreased VC in a patient suffering from COPD (obstructive lung disease).
 In COPD, VC can be reduced in two scenarios:

 - If the patient has a superimposed restrictive lung disease

 - The patient has significant hyper-inflation.

 These can be differentiated using lung volume measurement.
 The former will have a reduced TLC, while hyper-inflation will show increased TLC.
 Hence, a confirmation by lung volume studies is necessary.

 - Fixed airway obstruction: Constant limitation of flow during inspiration and expiration.
 Example: Stricture, goitre, stenosis

 - Variable extrathoracic obstruction: Reduction in flow is more during inspiration (airways tend to collapse during inspiration due to negative transmural pressure).
 Positive pressure in airway during expiration decreases obstruction to flow.
 Example: Vocal cord palsy, obstructive sleep apnea

 - Variable intrathoracic obstruction: Reduction in flow is more during expiration (high pleural pressure decreases airway diameter).
 During inspiration, lower pleural pressure around the airway tends to decrease obstruction.
 Example: Tracheomalacia, tumor of bronchus

 Lung Volumes – RV, FRC, TLC

 Gas dilution technique

 N2 washout: Patient breathes 100% oxygen so that all nitrogen in lungs is washed out.
 The difference in nitrogen volume at initial exhaled concentration and final concentration gives the value of FRC.